EmilyFabulous

 • 1 can frosting (I used vanilla)

-• 24 ounces peppermint candy coating
+• peppermint candy coating

 Use Candy Canes or Hard Peppermint Candies